rubencodes/Recloud/README.md

 });
 ```

-In the example, the `getUsers` API is called with the parameter `age` set to `props.userAge`, and resulting data is stored in `this.data.Users`.
-Our `propDeps` specify that any time that `this.props.userAge` changes, the data is pulled again from the server and the component is reloaded.
+In the example, the `MyAPI.getUsers` endpoint is called with the parameter `age` set to `props.userAge`, and resulting data is stored in `this.data.Users`.
+Our `propDeps` specify that any time the `userAge` prop changes in value, the data is pulled again from the server and the component is reloaded.
 If this prop has not changed, nothing is reloaded.

 The `propDeps` and `stateDeps` declarations are the biggest departure from the ParseReact mixin; ParseReact reloads in response to any prop or state change.
 To get this behavior, simply omit the `propDeps` and `statedDeps` keys.
 This will force a reload with any prop or state change.
 If you don't want to ever reload data in response to props or state, this can also be specified by defining `propDeps` and `stateDeps` to be empty arrays.